 Are you a vertical video hater?
 You're not alone.
 In fact, I did a quick Google search, which returned these top "Vertical Video" results:

 But why the pushback from content creators when it comes to accepting the vertical video format?
-I've seen more vitriolic ranting online over this issue lately than Obamacare, Donald Trump and Caitlyn Jenner combined.
+I've seen more vitriolic rants online over this issue than the government shutdown and Kevin Spacey’s speeding ticket combined.
 If you're averse to shooting and watching vertical video, here are some reasons why you should reconsider:

 6. Vertical video aesthetics are being raised to new levels, as evidenced by the first-ever vertical film festival, featured at this year's SXSW.

 7. Finally, I have found that shooting and viewing video vertically opens up a whole world of visual possibilities by allowing you to see your subjects in new and exciting ways.